jennyalfi/Home_Sales/README.md

 ## Conclusion:
 Using SparkSQL with a temporary table had the longest query runtime for this data at .221 seconds.
 Using the cached temporary table was faster at .158 seconds.
 Partitioning by the "date_built" field on the formatted parquet home sales data and then creating a temporary table for the parquet data produced the fastest query time of .130 seconds.
+With a dataset of this smaller size the runtimes don't make much of a difference and SparkSQL with the temporary table works great.
+However, with larger data it would save time and money to cache and partition the data first.